As Rural Towns Lose Population, They Can Learn To 'Shrink Smart'

 The bequest came as a complete surprise, even to Renae Jacobsen, who Criss left in charge of the fund.

 "I think it was just his way of giving back to the town," Jacobsen says, sitting outside the new entryway to the rec center.
-"He probably saw that it needed some beatification, some work.
-Probably just didn't want to see it die out... like so many small towns do."
+"He probably saw that it needed some beautification, some work.
+Probably just didn't want to see it die out ... like so many small towns do."

 Global economic forces will likely keep grinding away at remote rural towns.
-But people in Sac City and other towns like it hope that by working collaboratively, they can improve quality of life little by little, and keep making themselves better — if smaller — places to live.
+But people in Sac City and other towns like it hope that by working collaboratively, they can improve quality of life little by little and keep making themselves better — if smaller — places to live.